rhoffsch42/sanmodel-blender/README.md

 ### Settings panel
 Blender, Unity, or other 3d engines, dont use the same coordinate system.
 These settings act on the coordinates (vertices and UV) when importing/exporting.
 There might be some tweeking to do, feedbacks are welcome.

+#
+### Changes

+__v0.3.0__

+Export:
+ - Now exports the 2 first UV layers, instead of UV1Map and UV2Map.
+ - It is possible to export multiple objects at once.
+For more details, check the `Export panel` section above.
+ - For now, boneweights are not exported.